Anomalous Fluctuations of Extremes in Many-Particle Diffusion

 \emph{Numerical Methods---} We numerically simulate our models for system sizes varying from $N=10^2$ to $N=10^{300}$.
+We consider such large and physically unrealistic system sizes like $10^{300}$ in order to see how asymptotic theory applies for as wide a range as possible of finite system sizes.
 We evolve the system for times from $t=0$ to $t= 5000 \log(N)$.
-As explained below, $\log(N)$ and $(\log(N))^2$ set key timescales and our range of times ensure that for all choices of $N$, our numerics sweep out these scales.
-We simulate such large systems by utilizing the full range of quadruple-precision floating point numbers and making approximations to the binomial distribution when dealing with sizes beyond our precision limits, as described in \cite{SeeSupplementalMaterial}.
-The rightmost particle at each time represents a sample of $\maxnt$.
-By repeatedly sampling new environments along with random walks therein we numerically measure the value of $\var{\maxnt}$.
+As explained below, $\log(N)$ and $(\log(N))^2$ set key timescales and our range of times ensure that for all choices of $N$, we encompass these scales.
+We simulate such large systems by tracking occupation variables instead of individual particle trajectories.
+In particular, if there are $N(x,t)$ particles at site $x$ at time $t$, then the number that move to site $x+1$ is binomially distributed with $N(x,t)$ samples and success probability $B(x,t)$ (the remainder move to site $x-1$).
+We sample these binomial distributions utilizing quadruple-precision floating point numbers and making approximations to the binomial distribution when dealing with sizes beyond our precision limits, as described in \cite{SeeSupplementalMaterial}.
+The rightmost particle location (identified by the maximal $x$ with $N(x,t)\geq 1$) at each time represents a sample of $\maxnt$.
+By repeatedly sampling new environments along with random walk occupation variables $N(x,t)$ therein we numerically measure $\var{\maxnt}$.
 To distinguish from the true value we denote this numerically measured variance by $\varnum{\maxnt}$ and plot it in Fig. \ref{fig:MaxVar}.
 In like fashion, we measure $\varnum{\envnt}$ for each sampled environment by using Eq. \ref{eq:kolmogorov} to compute $p_{\mathbf{B}}(x,t)$.
 Fig. \ref{fig:QuantileVar} shows $\varnum{\envnt}$ as a function of time (see \cite{SeeSupplementalMaterial} for $\meannum{\maxnt}$ and $\meannum{\envnt}$).
+The data presented in Fig. \ref{fig:MaxVar} and \ref{fig:QuantileVar} took approximately three weeks to run in parallel on 500 cores of the University of Oregon high performance computing cluster, Talapas.